Monteverde, Costa Rica

 Take a Tour of CIEE's Monteverde Campus

-• Tube over rapids down the gushing Río Celeste lined by the loveliest rainforest you’ll ever see.
+• Tube over rapids down a gushing river in the Poderosa Adventure Park.
 Exhilarating and 100% carefree!

 • Stay silent on night hikes around the eco-campus to spot frogs and insects—the creepy crawlies and the fantastic flyers that come alive once it gets dark.